Frequently asked questions

 Will I be invited for interview?

 Queens' currently interviews around 80% and 90% of our applicants.
-We ask most applicants from within the EU to attend interviews and also invite many overseas students to come for interview.
-However, we look very carefully at all applicants to determine whether they have a realistic chance of success and make decisions about who to invite to interview accordingly.
+We look very carefully at all applicants to determine whether they have a realistic chance of success and make decisions about who to invite to interview accordingly.

 I'm studying abroad.
 Will I have to come to Cambridge for the interview?